mcombeau/ft_transcendance/notes.md

 # PROFILE

+- in the back block => unfriend mcombeau

 - Misc
 	- fix cookie referring to user that does not exist
 	- fix going to page for user that does not exist